Bethine Church River Trail

 The pathway remains unpaved to create a tranquil area for walking and running.
 Benches overlooking the river provide seating for rest and reflection in a beautiful setting.
 The thoughtful preservation of this section of the Greenbelt has proven to be critical for the protection of wildlife habitat; it is truly fitting that this pathway be named after Bethine Church in recognition of her important efforts to conserve and protect public lands.

-No bikes are allowed on the Bethine Church River Trail and pets need to be on a leash.
+No bikes or E-scooters are allowed on the Bethine Church River Trail and pets must be on a leash.
 We request greenbelt users obey all posted signs and trail rules.

 Recommended locations to park and access the trail would be: